ctn-waterloo/website/ctn_waterloo/content/meetings/lab-meetings-2018.md

 - Apr 6: no meeting (brain day)
 - Apr 13: no meeting (chris away)
 - Apr 20: roundtable
-- Apr 27: ivana on semantic network structure, chris on spaun 2.0
+- Apr 27: ivana on semantic network structure
 - May 4: su on learning priors in spiking nets, and the oddball task
-- May 11:
+- May 11: chris on spaun 2.0
 - May 18: no meeting (chris away)
 - May 25:
 - Jun 1: